HMS Belfast: Preservation

 On 9 May 2010, a ceremony was held aboard Belfast to mark the 65th anniversary of end of the Second World War in Europe.
 Veterans of the Arctic convoys were in attendance to receive medals from the Russian Ambassador Yuri Fedotov.
-During the ceremony it was announced that, as part of the restoration of the ship, two new masts had been manufactured at the Severnaya Verf shipyard near Saint Petersburg.
+During the ceremony, it was announced that as part of the restoration of the ship, two new masts had been manufactured at the Severnaya Verf shipyard near Saint Petersburg.
 The production of the masts, to replace corroded originals, had been supported by a number of Russian businesses at a reported cost of £500,000.
-(Note: The Russian companies included United Industrial Corporation (OPK), SeverStal and Sovcomflot.
+(Note: The Russian companies included United Industrial Corporation, SeverStal and Sovcomflot.
 Assistance was also received from Lloyd's Register.)
 The restoration of the masts involved removing the fittings from both masts, allowing them to be individually restored.
-The old masts were then cut down in sections, the new masts erected and the original fittings replaced.
-On 19 October 2010, the new masts were dedicated at a ceremony attended by HMS Belfast veterans, by Prince Philip and officials from the Russian embassy and government.
+The old masts were then cut down in sections, the new masts erected, and the original fittings replaced.
+On 19 October 2010, the new masts were dedicated at a ceremony attended by HMS Belfast veterans, Prince Philip, and officials from the Russian embassy and government.

-In 2017, it was announced that the third of the Royal Navy's Type 26 frigates would be named Belfast.
+In 2017, the Royal Navy announced that the third of the its Type 26 frigates would be named Belfast.
 At the same time, the IWM stated that the museum would be renamed as "HMS Belfast (1938)" as a means of avoiding confusion.